 If you don’t mind, I’d like to tell you a little story about my battle with the darkness of fear and depression.

-It was SO bad for me that depression, anxiety, and stress had taken complete control over me.
+It was so bad for me that depression, anxiety, and stress had taken complete control over me.
 This state lasted nearly a decade.
-I was suicidal.
+I was suicidal for most of that time.
 I had always suffered from depression (40 years), but the last ten of those years were the worst.

-It all started to change when I was riding my very powerful sports bike from Noosa to the Gold Coast.
+It all started to change when I was riding my very powerful sports motorbike from Noosa to the Gold Coast.
 The ride was about 2.5 to 3 hours by freeway.

+This photo was taken that night when I got home.
 Half way down it got very dark.
 There was no one on the road.
 Just me.
 In the distance I saw a massive bridge over the freeway.
-The concrete pillars that held it up were massive.
-I was on the far outside lane and began to drift toward the center lane, all the meanwhile I was accelerating more and more.
+The concrete pillars that held it up were gigantic.
+I was on the far outside lane when I began to drift toward the center lane, all the meanwhile I was accelerating more and more.
 I was going straight for the pillar at very high speed.

 “I won’t even feel it“.

 In the very last seconds I suddenly saw the faces of my kids crying hysterically.
+I think God was telling me that it wasn’t my time yet.
 This snapped me out of it and I went back to normal speed, and back onto the freeway.
-At that moment I began to cry hysterically myself, which is very dangerous when riding a motorbike on the freeway because you can’t see anything.
+At that moment I began to cry hysterically, which is very dangerous when riding a motorbike on the freeway , especially while wearing a full face helmet and it’s night time.
+You can’t see anything.
 The reason I was crying was because pulling back onto the road and decelerating meant that I had to keep enduring the painful life I was living.
 I felt helpless and like a victim.
 So I cried for the next hour and a half on that freeway.

 One day I was thinking about how shit my life had been.
 All the way from my birth, until that moment.
-I suddenly thought that I SO wished I could go back to my childhood and kidnap myself.
+I suddenly thought that I so wished I could go back to my childhood and kidnap myself.
 The small child version of me that I was back in the late 60s and early 70s.
 If I was able to do that, I would give myself a better childhood, a better life.
 I felt that I could nurture, care for, and love that small child like no other child had ever been loved before.
-The story went on longer than that but you get the general idea.
+You get the general idea.

 This thought was in my head for days, if not weeks.
 But the feeling that I was helpless to do that only compounded my feelings of helplessness, of being out of control, or not in control.
 “Poor little me“.
 One day I woke up with the feeling that that little boy, little Tony, wasn’t in the past.
 He was right here, right now, with me.
 I came to realise that that little version of myself, that little mini-me never really went away.
 That little person is the one that does all the suffering.
 Even now.

-At that moment I decided that I WAS going to take care of little Tony.
+At that moment I decided that I was going to take care of little Tony.
 I was going to nurture him.
-I was going to love him back to health, both physical, as well as mental health.
+I was going to love him back to health, both physically, as well as mentally, or emotionally.
 You know what that did to me?
 That realisation and decision?
 It made me feel like I was no longer alone.
 Even though I had six kids, all minors at the time, I suddenly felt like a parent.
 For the first time.
 Not the parent of my kids.
 They are all old souls from another galaxy, I’m sure.
 All more mature than I have ever been.